ccutrer/rspec-openhab-scripting/README.md

    just want to check if the effects of a rule happened.
 You can enable autoupdating of all items by calling `autoupdate_all_items` from either your spec itself, or a `before` block.
+ * Differing from when OpenHAB loads rules, all rules are loaded into a single JRuby execution context, so changes to globals in one file will affect other files.

 ## Configuration